-If you want to minimize your exposure to harmful and carcinogenic compounds (always a good idea), then it is essential to cook only with fats that are stable at high heat.
+If you want to minimize your exposure to potentially harmful and carcinogenic compounds, you should only cook with fats that are stable at high heat.

 There are two properties of cooking oils that matter most:

-Bottom Line: It is very important to choose cooking fats that are stable when heated, because some oils can form carcinogenic compounds during cooking.
+It is important to choose cooking fats that are stable when heated, as some oils can form carcinogenic compounds during cooking.

-Of course... oils are usually a mix of different types of fatty acids.
-Olive oil, for example, is 73% monounsaturated, 11% polyunsaturated and 14% saturated (7).
+Keep in mind that oils are usually composed of different types of fatty acids.
+For example, olive oil is 73% monounsaturated, 11% polyunsaturated and 14% saturated (7).

-Bottom Line: Olive oil contains mostly monounsaturated fatty acids, which are actually pretty resistant to heating.
-Damage-prone polyunsaturated fats make up only about 11% of olive oil.
+Olive oil contains mostly monounsaturated fatty acids, which are largely resistant to heat.

-Because olive oil is high in antioxidants and Vitamin E, it has quite a bit of natural protection from oxidative damage (11).
+Because olive oil is high in antioxidants and vitamin E, it provides significant natural protection from oxidative damage (

 When an oil oxidizes, it reacts with oxygen and forms various harmful compounds.

 This can happen at room temperature and is one of the ways oils go rancid — but this process is greatly accelerated when oils are heated.

 However, olive oil holds up well during heating due to its high antioxidant and low polyunsaturated fat content.